workleap/wl-idp-docs-hub/docs/ai/setup-agent-extensions.md

 Below is a non-exhaustive list of agent extensions we currently recommend for frontend development at Workleap.
 This list is expected to change over time as our practices, patterns, and technologies evolve.

-Some libraries provide both an agent skill and an MCP integration.
-When an **agent skill** is available, we generally **recommend using it** rather than its MCP counterpart, as it avoids additional protocol overhead and reduces token usage.

 :point_right: To propose a new agent skill or MCP, [open an issue on GitHub](https://github.com/workleap/wl-idp-docs-hub/issues).

 ==- Key differences between agent skills and MCP